 For Deutsche Post AG and more precisely for its subsidiary – DHL, this is not simply an idea any longer, it is a fact.
-In an attempt to satisfy their customers even more, UPS and DHL are considering the ability to deliver orders directly to the trunk of customers’ parked cars, which will eliminate multiple delivery attempts when customers are not home.
-Volvo and DHL have already teamed up, and the option has already been active for Volvo car owners.
-It is technology that can completely restructure logistics, but it can also negatively impact truck drivers.
+In an attempt to satisfy their customers, UPS and DHL are considering the possibility to deliver orders directly to the trunk of customers’ parked cars, which will eliminate multiple delivery attempts when customers are not home.
+Volvo and DHL have already teamed up, making this delivery option available for Volvo car owners.
+It is the technology that can completely restructure logistics, but it can also negatively impact truck drivers.

 Personal satisfaction of driving

-The free will …
+The free will factor

-For instance, while approaching a traffic light, a self-driving car calculates that if it speeds up a little bit, it will be able to pass through the light, but the driver in the car in front decides to stop because he thinks he won’t make it on time.
+For instance, while approaching a traffic light, a self-driving car calculates that if it speeds up a little bit, it will be able to pass through the light.
+But the driver in the car in front decides to stop because he thinks he won’t make it on time.
 What do you think the result will be?
+Accidents.

 Rules and regulations

-Software updates and hacking treats
+Software updates and hacking threats

-We already discussed all of the positives that certainly affect businesses and customers, how about the drivers?
+We already discussed all of the positives that certainly affect businesses and customers.
+But how about the drivers?
 What do you think will happen when an industry that is heavily dependent on its drivers, decides that they don’t need them anymore?